byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ![Email filtered request](./images/Test-driving-images/EmailFiltered.png)

-*Note: This filter appends a wildcard character "`*`" at the end of the query so you may get multiple results if you enter a partial address.*
+*Note: This filter appends a wildcard character "`*`" at the end of the query so you may get multiple results.*

 #### What a response looks like